O'Day Short

-O'Day H. Short (died January 22, 1946) was an African American refrigerator engineer who broke the color barrier in Fontana, California after buying land and constructing a house south of Base Line Road.
+O'Day H. Short (February 7, 1905 – January 22, 1946) was an American refrigerator engineer who broke the color barrier in Fontana, California after buying land and constructing a house south of Base Line Road.
 Short contacted the FBI and the black press after receiving a warning of imminent violence from vigilantes.
 On December 16, 1945, the house exploded in a fireball.
 His wife Helen, and young children Barry and Carol Ann died due to their burns by the following day.
 O'Day would linger for a month before succumbing to his injuries.

 Base Line Road

 During the Dust Bowl, 5,000 Southern white families headed west and found jobs in Fontana, home of Kaiser Steel, but they did not leave behind their preferences for segregation.
 African-Americans were welcome to live north of Base Line Road but were not permitted to live south of it.
 Possibly because he and his family were light-skinned, however, Short was able to buy a five-acre lot on Randall Avenue and Pepper Street.

 While the home was still being completed, Short and his family moved there in the fall of 1945.